 Stinging Nettle Recipe

 Another event brought me back to Harriton House last weekend.
-This time it was the Harriton Plantation Fair and featured horseback rides, sheep herding, Pennsylvania Dutch barbecue, music, log cutting and the infamous Stinging Nettle Eating Contest.
+This time it was the Harriton Plantation Fair, featuring horseback rides, sheep herding, Pennsylvania Dutch barbecue, music, log cutting, and the infamous Stinging Nettle Eating Contest.

 Why Eat Stinging Nettles

 I'm not recommending you eat them raw, but many cultures have used stinging nettle as an herbal medicine.
 Because they are rich in calcium and iron, nettle is often used to make soups.
 (See Edible Wild Food)